SaeedSatari/envers-example/README.md

 ```

 I hope this example helps developers who want to learn more about Hibernate Envers and Spring Boot integrity.
-If you have any questions, please feel free to reach me by emai: saeedsatari93@gmail.com
+If you have any questions, please feel free to reach me by email: saeedsatari93@gmail.com